 The professional liability insurance referred to in subsection (1) shall be subject only to such exclusions and conditions and terms as are consistent with standard insurance industry practices.

-Within 30 days of any request by the College, a Member required to hold the professional liability insurance referred to in subsection (1) shall provide current documentary proof, acceptable to the Registrar, that his or her professional liability insurance coverage complies with the requirements set out in this section.
+Within 30 days of any request by the College, a Member required to hold the professional liability insurance referred to in subsection (1) shall provide current documentary proof, acceptable to the Registrar, that their professional liability insurance coverage complies with the requirements set out in this section.

 FEES – REGISTRATION